finom/seemple.js.org/en/intro.md

 ```
 Cool, isn't it?
 Now you can work with the properties directly without any weird encapsulations.

 > Matreshka uses the object-oriented approach based on the classes which are acknowledged to be the best in most programming languages such as Python, C#, Java and many others.
-This solution allows to easily change over to new possibilities of JavaScript syntax described in the ECMAScript 2015 specs which supported by Matreshka out of the box.
-[Babel](http://babeljs.io/) let us make use of the cool new generation JS syntax today.
+This solution allows to easily change over to new possibilities of JavaScript syntax described in the ECMAScript 2015 specs and supported by Matreshka out of the box.
+[Babel](http://babeljs.io/) lets us make use of the cool new generation JS syntax today.
 ```js
 class Application extends Matreshka {
 	constructor() {